Tuning the Optical Properties of an MoSe$_2$ Monolayer Using Nanoscale Plasmonic Antennas: Results and Discussion

 The exciton and plasmon damping terms are neglected under the assumption $\Gamma_{\mathrm{A}}\ll E_{\mathrm{A}}$ and $\Gamma_{\mathrm{plasmon}}\ll E_{\mathrm{plasmon}}$ \cite{zheng_manipulating_2017, chikkaraddy_single-molecule_2016, wen_room-temperature_2017}.
 The upper and lower anticrossing branches are shown in blue and red in the leftmost panel in Figure \ref{fig:Figure2}c and correspond to $E_+$ (energy of HE-peak) and $E_-$ (energy of LE-peak), respectively.
 We obtain the coupling constant $g = \frac{1}{2}\Omega_{|\delta = 0} = \SI{46}{\milli\electronvolt}$, where $\Omega_{|\delta = 0}$ is the splitting at zero detuning, as shown in Figure \ref{fig:Figure2}c.
 This value represents the rate the energy is exchanged between the two interacting systems having predominant light and matter character, respectively.
-For our system, we obtain $g < g_c$, placing it clearly into the intermediate-coupling regime close to strong-coupling \cite{pelton_strong_2019, sun_light-emitting_2018}.
+For our system, we obtain $g < g_c$, placing it clearly into the intermediate-coupling regime close to strong-coupling regime \cite{pelton_strong_2019, sun_light-emitting_2018}.
 Here, $g_c = \frac{1}{2}(\Gamma_{\mathrm{plasmon}} + \Gamma_{\mathrm{A}}) = \SI{90}{\milli\electronvolt}$ is the critical coupling value, defined as the boundary between the two regimes.
-Consequently, differential reflectance spectra can be interpreted as the result of the interference between the fields associated with exciton and plasmon mode, leading to the characteristic Fano lineshape \cite{miroshnichenko_fano_2010, lee_fano_2015, limonov_fano_2017, abid_temperature-dependent_2017, sun_light-emitting_2018}.
+Consequently, differential reflectance spectra can be interpreted as the result of the interference between the fields associated with exciton and plasmon mode, leading to the characteristic Fano line shape \cite{miroshnichenko_fano_2010, lee_fano_2015, limonov_fano_2017, abid_temperature-dependent_2017, sun_light-emitting_2018}.
 The right panel in Figure \ref{fig:Figure2}c shows exciton and plasmon energies, where gray circles are extracted as fit parameters from the Eq. (\ref{equ:ABSscat}).
 The exciton branch is centered near the value of $\SI{1.57}{\electronvolt}$ and the plasmon resonant energy has an expected linear behavior.
 We also examined another array of $\mathrm{MoSe_2}$-coupled dipole nanoantennas that contained dipole nanoantennas of smaller sizes, and thus higher energies of the plasmonic resonance.
-This enabled us to reach both sides of the detuning curve with respect to the $A$-exciton and we found a similar coupling strength of $g = \SI{55}{\milli\electronvolt}$ (see \hyperlink{page.10}{SI} Section \hyperlink{page.10}{S6}).
+This enabled us to reach both sides of the detuning curve with respect to the $A$-exciton and we found a similar coupling strength of $g = \SI{55}{\milli\electronvolt}$ (see \hyperlink{page.11}{SI} Section \hyperlink{page.11}{S6}).
+Larger positive detunings could not be reproducibly achieved due to the limits of the electron-beam lithography fabrication process.